Questions About Life Insurance When You Are Over 50

 With cash value life insurance a portion of the premium you pay goes to cover the cost of insurance and a portion goes toward a savings account.
-Cash value life insurance comes in many forms such as whole life insurance, universal life, and variable universal life.
+Cash-value life insurance comes in many forms such as whole life insurance, universal life, and variable universal life.
 Each type will have different guidelines that apply to what your cash value is invested in, and when and how you can access it.

 Term insurance is good for temporary needs, such as providing for your kid's college or paying off a mortgage.
 Once the kids are through college, or the mortgage is paid off, you don’t need that life insurance anymore so you cancel it.

-Cash value life insurance is good for permanent needs, meaning no matter how long you live, you want to know you have a policy in place that will pay out at your death.
-Cash value life insurance can also provide a way to grow money tax-free for very high-income earners who are already fully funding other tax-deferred savings plans like 401ks and IRAs.
+Cash-value life insurance is good for permanent needs, meaning no matter how long you live, you want to know you have a policy in place that will payout at your death.
+Cash-value life insurance can also provide a way to grow money tax-free for very high-income earners who are already fully funding other tax-deferred savings plans like 401ks and IRAs.

-What Else You Need to Know About Life Insurance Over 50
+Other Things to Know About Life Insurance Over 50

 There are two ways to look at life insurance: as insurance and as an investment.
 First and foremost, it is insurance.
 You pay a cost of insurance inside all life insurance policies.

 If you are looking at it as in investment, you can calculate the internal rate of return the policy might provide, depending on how long you live.

 For example, if you pay $5,000 a year for $500,000 of life insurance and die five years later, that policy provided a 326% rate of return.
 If you paid $5,000 a year for 30 years and then passed away, that policy paid a 6.94% return on your money.